Algobility/Algobility-Guides/README.txt

 And this is the answer.
 It will only be shown when the user clicks 'Reveal Answer'.
 You can write in markdown in here as well.
 Often times the answer of an exercise will include solution code which you can put with a code block.
 </ExerciseAnswer>
 </Exercise>

+# Math
+Math expressions can be written in-line like so <Math inline>2n + 1</Math> or on a new line and centered like so
+<Math block>n^2 + 2n + 3</Math>

+Anything enclosed between math tags is rendered using mathJax.
+Check the mathjax documentation to learn more about how to format mathematical expressions.
+All mathematical variables should be enclosed in math tags (including common variables in problems such as n, x, a, b,  etc.).
+Moreover time complexities in Big-O notation should also be written in math tags (e.g. write  <Math inline>O(n^2)</Math>  )

 ```